Banking Fraud - A Government Priority

 Banking Fraud - The Start of the Investigation

 It is important to recognise both the Police and other state investigators as the opposition in this process.
-Once an investigation into suspected banking fraud is started, the process is not inquisitorial per the European criminal process.
-It is adversarial, which means that the aim is charge and conviction.
+Once an investigation into suspected banking fraud is started, the agency will be working on an adversarial basis, which means that the aim is charge and conviction.
 Assurances from regulators and police about investigations being for the purposes of ‘ information gathering' or ‘to get your side of what happened' should be treated with suspicion, or at least severe caution.
 As the famous mistranslation goes, ‘ Beware of Greeks bearing gifts'.

 Evidence in Banking Fraud Cases

 The evidence in banking fraud cases can take various forms.
 The obvious method of forensically establishing rate-fixing is to assess lending rates (or other rates/prices) actually obtained by traders/institutions and compare them with the actual submission made to the BBA or other organisation.
 This will probably not, however, make for conclusive proof of guilt to the criminal standard (which is a high one).
 The prosecution would be expected to adduce evidence of email and recorded telephone conversations between banks to show that the misstatement was part of a dishonest plan, and not simply an error or systems failure.